Sunday, August 21, 2016

 That path also allowed him to do some traveling, and Ryan took to that quite easily - especially when someone else was paying the bills.
 So he literally got to see the world on the tab of sports networks.
 It's a pretty good gig if you can get away with it, and Ryan worked at several glamorous locations.
 He also worked several Olympics, summer and winter.
 What's more, Ryan got to the point financially where he could, for example, afford a second home in Switzerland.

 The major dramatic portion of the story comes when wife Lee is diagnosed with Alzheimer's disease when she is around 50 years old.
 Her mind slowly fades away in the years after that, and the story like all such tales in that area is heart-breaking to read.
 To his credit, Ryan did plenty of work to increase awareness of Alzheimer's.
-After Lee's death, Tim remarried and went on his wife.
+After Lee's death, Tim remarried and went on with his life.

 A couple of points jump out about the telling of this story.
 It has 73 chapters, although quite a few of them only take a minute or two to read.
 I suppose it's a little choppy that way, but I can't call it annoying.
 Meanwhile, the story is littered with references to many "close friends" along the way, a few famous but most not so well known.
 Ryan seems to remember most of the restaurants he's visited over the years, and what type of wine he had along the way.
 A little editing could have been useful there.
 Some of the stories you'd expect in a book like this do entertain, thankfully.
 He covered some great moments and met interesting sports personalities, and they are always fun to read.